HimanshuGoel/my-full-stack-learning-app/EXTRACTED_NOTES_PART1.md

 - Using same method name at multiple levels in an object is called shadowing.

 - The [[prototype]] points to the prototype of the constructor used to create the object.
 It is a linkage from one object to another object.
 By this we can call a property or a method on an object reference , and it can’t handle that object or property, if it can’t handle that, it delegates up to prototype chain to a different object.
-We can find out where an object’s [[protogype]] points to using dunder proto, Object.getPrototypeOf, and “.constructor.prototype“.
+We can find out where an object’s [[prototype]] points to using dunder proto, Object.getPrototypeOf, and “.constructor.prototype“.

 - Inheritance vs. prototypical inheritance – they are opposite to each other, one of them is copy down, one of them is a delegation up the chain.
 We should say JavaScript has behavior delegation not inheritance.